 Every time I visit these refuges and survey the countryside one more time, I learn much.

 The refuges are well-managed.
-The Sacramento and Colusa Refuges are federal, Gray Lodge is state of CA.
+The Sacramento and Colusa Refuges are federal.
+Gray Lodge is a state of CA refuge.

 A stop at the elaborate Visitor Center at the Sacramento National Wildlife Refuge is a must.
 This is the best information source, with books, maps, rangers and volunteers on duty, and taxidermied specimens of the avian species on display.